Foreign Policy: History

-Foreign Policy was founded in late 1970 by Samuel P. Huntington, professor of Harvard University, and his friend Warren Demian Manshel to give a voice to alternative views about American foreign policy at the time of the Vietnam War.
+Foreign Policy was founded in late 1970 by Samuel P. Huntington, a professor of Harvard University, and his friend Warren Demian Manshel to give a voice to alternative views about American foreign policy at the time of the Vietnam War.
 Huntington hoped it would be "serious but not scholarly, lively but not glib".

 In early 1978, after six years of close partnership, the Carnegie Endowment for International Peace acquired full ownership of Foreign Policy.
 In 2000, a format change was implemented from a slim quarterly academic journal to a bimonthly magazine.
 It also launched international editions in Europe, Africa, the Middle East, Asia and Latin America.

 In September 2008, Foreign Policy was bought by The Washington Post Company (now Graham Holdings Company).
 In 2012, Foreign Policy grew to become the FP Group—an expansion of Foreign Policy magazine to include ForeignPolicy.com and FP Events.

 Style

-According to its submission guidelines, Foreign Policy articles "strike the balance" between informed specialist research and general readability, and tend to be written in plain rather than "wonky" language.
+According to its submission guidelines, Foreign Policy article aim to "strike the balance" between informed specialist research and general readability, and tend to be written in plain rather than "wonky" language.